shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

 ---
-title :  Online Advertising and Ad Tech Glossary description : The page covers glossary of terms from Online Advertising and Ad tech.
+title: Online Advertising and Ad Tech Glossary
+description: The page covers glossary of terms from Online Advertising and Ad tech.
-ms.date : 10/28/2023
+ms.date: 10/28/2023
-ms.custom : industry-reference
+ms.custom: industry-reference
 ---